learningsimulator/learningsimulator/joss_manuscript/paper.md

 An open source license as well as its accessibility enables further scientific exploration of learning phenomena by students and experts alike within the fields of biology, ethology, and psychology.

-The program is written in Python and its source code repository is hosted on GitHub.
-It uses the standard Python package `Tkinter` for its graphical user iterface, and `Matplotlib` [@Hunter:2007] for plotting simulation results.
-The documentation is generated using Sphinx and hosted on Read the Docs.
-In terms of quality assurance, test-driven development has been employed, and our repository incorporates Travis CI alongside Coveralls code coverage measurement of the program's test suite.

 # State of the field

 Other simulating software either specialize in one particular